microsoft/azuredevopslabs/labs/tfs/releasemanagement/readme.md

 ## Prerequisites

 In order to complete this lab you will need the Visual Studio 2017 virtual machine provided by Microsoft.
-For more information on acquiring and using this virtual machine, please see [this blog post](http://aka.ms/almvm).
+Click the button below to launch the virtual machine on the Microsoft Hands-on-Labs portal.

+<a href="https://www.microsoft.com/handsonlabs/SelfPacedLabs?storyId=external%3A%2F%2Fcontent-private%2Fcontent%2Fexternal%2FMicrosoft-Virtual-Labs%2FDT00161" class="launch-hol" role="button" target="_blank"><span class="lab-details">Launch the virtual machine</span></a>

+Alternatively, you can download the virtual machine from [here](../almvmdownload/)

 This lab also requires the latest version of **SQL Server Management Studio (SSMS)** in order to ensure compatibility with Azure.
 You can check for updates by launching SSMS and selecting **Tools \| Check for Updates**.